Luxury Travel with Points and Miles

 WELCOME BONUS

-60,000 Membership Rewards points after spending $4,000 in 6 months
+Up to 100,000 Membership Rewards points after spending $8,000 in the first 6 months

 EARNING STRUCTURE